Noah-Arcouette/LibMACSV/doc/acsvSearch.md

 # DESCRIPTION

-Search for key in ACSV structure and return the index or -1 if not found
+Search for `key` in ACSV structure `conf` and return the index or -1 if not found

 # USAGE